bogdanfinn/tls-client-api/Readme.md

 See: https://github.com/bogdanfinn/tls-client#supported-and-tested-clients

+All Clients support Random TLS Extension Order by setting the option on the Http Client itself `"withRandomTLSExtensionOrder": true`.
+This is needed for Chrome 107+

 #### Need other clients?

 Please open an issue on [this](https://github.com/bogdanfinn/tls-client) github repository.
 In the best case you provide the response of https://tls.peet.ws/api/all requested by the client you want to be implemented.